har5h1l/Hierarchical-Active-Inference-for-Autonomous-Drone-Navigation-in-Microsoft-AirSim/README.md

 # Hierarchical Active Inference for Autonomous Drone Navigation in Microsoft AirSim with Environmentally Aware Adaptive Planning

 This project implements autonomous drone navigation in the AirSim simulator using Active Inference, a computational framework based on the Free Energy Principle.
-The system interfaces AirSim with Julia for probabilistic inference using RxInfer.jl.
+The system interfaces AirSim with Julia for probabilistic inference using RxInfer.jl, with ZeroMQ handling inter-process communication.

 ## Project Structure